9 tips for 'skating' in the Navy

 Runs involve going for snacks, supplies, or other LPO-type errands.
 The key here is to take your time.
 Turn it into a half-day event, go to the NEX, the barracks, or anywhere you want, but avoid looking suspicious.

-2. Hide in plain site with cleaning materials
+2. Hide in plain sight with cleaning materials

 Photo: Mass Communication Specialist 3rd Class Rob Aylward/US Navy